FredQSWang/plantsystem.github.io/PrivacyStatement-en.md

 We will actively collect the following information:

 -**IP address**: we need to record the IP address to prevent attack and abuse, conduct data analysis and investigation, and provide better services;

 -**cookies**: we need cookies to identify users, determine session status and provide better services;

--**some information from third parties**: we need this information to identify users, conduct data analysis and investigation, and better provide services;
+-**Some information from third parties**: we need this information to identify users, conduct data analysis and investigation, and better provide services;

 In fact, you don't have to provide this information, but in most cases, if you don't provide this information, we won't be able to provide services for you.